 City Health Clinic is conveniently located on Lothian Road by Tollcross.
 It is very easy to get to the clinic for your dental care using public transport from all areas of Edinburgh.
 There are direct and fast bus routes from Morningside, Bruntsfield, the Grange, Newington, the West End, the New Town, Comiston, Polworth, Merchiston, Craiglockhart, Gorgie, Firrhill, Colinton, Oxgangs, Dreghorn and beyond.
 There is also underground parking available (Princes Exchange Car Park, entrance at Riego Street accessible after 9.30am and paid parking).

 All clinics are on the ground floor of the building and are easily accessible for those with impaired mobility.
 There is plenty of space for buggies too.

 Your Dental Appointment

-It is very easy to register and book dental appointments with us right now:
+It is very easy to register and book dental appointments when we return to normal service

 Book at our reception desk if you are passing by.

 An appointment with one of our dentists always starts with a free, thorough clinical examination so that we can diagnose any issues and offer advice.
 There are lots of preventative measures which we can suggest so that you can maintain good oral hygiene and improve your dental health – and that means fewer problems with your teeth over your life.

 If any treatment is required, our friendly and caring dentist will discuss the full range of treatment options with you.
 If you prefer, you can also opt for a mix of NHS and private treatments to best suit you and your budget.
 For example, instead of a standard crown, you may wish to opt for a private lava crown where the materials used are of a very high quality and this is reflected in the end result - this type of crown looks as similar as possible to that of a natural, filling-free tooth.